-Every year brings business challenges and 2019 is no exception.
-Earlier this week, we caught up with BabelQuest’s head of revenue, Eric Murphy, to air and share those challenges.
+Some inbound marketing challenges are timeless.
+Earlier this week, we caught up with BabelQuest’s head of revenue, Eric Murphy, to find out what the top inbound marketing challenges are — and how to solve them.

-As such, we thought he was the ideal person to speak with to gain insight into what’s making your competitors twitch in 2019 — and what you should be preparing for now to drive predictable, repeatable business growth in the year to come.
+As such, we thought he was the ideal person to speak with to gain insight into what’s making your competitors twitch— and what you should be preparing for to make sure your inbound marketing runs smoothly.

 Gone are the days when ‘out-teching’ your competitor gave you a leg-up.
 Yes, it’s still important for those building robots or colonising Mars, but the majority of businesses have enough tech to do the job.